matbowrs/matbowrs/README.md

 ### Hey there, I'm Matthew

 ## I'm a Student, Developer and Polyglot (not just in programming)!
-- 🔭 I’m currently working on: Risk Assessment Tool for MagMutual Insurance (written in React and Golang)
+- 🔭 I'm currently working as an Infrastructure Developer at ADP.
-- 🌱 I’m currently learning React, Go and more about RESTful APIs
+- 🌱 I’m currently learning Terraform, AWS Services, Kubernetes, Docker, and Concourse CI.
 - ⚡ Fun fact: I speak English, French and Russian and I love rock climbing

 <!-- ### Spotify Playing 🎧